ibm-cloud-docs/BlockStorage/managing-storage-limits.md

   -h, --help             Show this message and exit.
 ```

-You can request a limit increase by submitting a ticket in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+You can request a limit increase by submitting a support case in the [portal](https://cloud.ibm.com/unifiedsupport/cases/add){: external}.
 When the request is approved, you get a volume limit that is set for a specific data center.

 To request a limit increase, open a ticket and direct it to your sales representative.